Aqualibi: Location and Access

 The park is located at Boulevard de l’Europe 100, 1300 Wavre, Belgium.
 It is reachable by car and public transport.
-The Bierges-Walibi railway station is approximately 150 meters from the entrance.
+The Bierges-Walibi railway station is approximately 150 m from the entrance.

 Ticketing

 Admission prices start are €13.50 for under 1.20m and €35 for over 1.20 metres.
 Annual passes and combination tickets with Walibi Belgium are available.
 Group rates and school visits are available.